Medical Editor: John P. Cunha, DO, FACOEP

-Timoptic-XE (timolol maleate ophthalmic solution) is used to treat open-angle glaucoma and other causes of high pressure inside the eye.
-It is a beta-blocker.
-This medication is available in generic form.
-Common side effects include temporary blurred vision, temporary burning/stinging/itching/redness of the eye, watery eyes, dry eyes, feeling as if something is in the eye, headache, dizziness, or drowsiness.
+Timoptic-XE (timolol maleate ophthalmic solution) is a beta-blocker used to treat open-angle glaucoma and other causes of high pressure inside the eye.
+Timoptic-XE is available in generic form.
+Common side effects of Timoptic-XE include temporary blurred vision, double vision, drooping eyelid, temporary burning/stinging/itching/redness of the eye, watery eyes, dry eyes, feeling as if something is in the eye, headache, weakness, dizziness, drowsiness, numbness/tingling/cold feeling in your hands or feet, ringing in your ears, dry mouth, nausea, diarrhea, loss of appetite, upset stomach, skin rash or worsening psoriasis, sleep problems (insomnia), cough, or stuffy nose.

 The dose of Timoptic-XE is one drop (either 0.25% or 0.5%) in the affected eye(s) once a day.
 Timoptic-XE may interact with clonidine, quinidine, reserpine, digitalis, acetazolamide, dichlorphenamide, methazolamide, oral timolol, other beta-blockers, calcium channel blockers, or antidepressants.
 Tell your doctor all medications and supplements you use.
 Timoptic-XE should be used only when prescribed during pregnancy.
 This drug passes into breast milk.
 Consult your doctor before breastfeeding.